-Standardised Question Schedule.
-In this research, children were read the MA storybook on a one-to-one basis with a Specialist SEN Math teacher.
-Using a standard question schedule (see table 3) each child was asked a series of questions (e.g., How do you think Noodle feels about math?
-Have you ever felt scared about math?) at key points in the story in response to the actions of the protagonist and other characters to encourage them to reflect on the story and their own feelings and experiences.
+In this research, children were read the MA storybook on a one-to-one basis with a specialist SEN math teacher.
+Using a standard question schedule (see Table 3), each child was asked a series of questions (e.g., How do you think Noodle feels about math?
+Have you ever felt scared about math?) at key points in the story in response to the actions of the protagonist and other characters, to encourage them to reflect on the story and their own feelings and experiences.
 The questions were created by the researchers (also the authors of the MA storybook) with an understanding of the purpose and design of the story.
-To increase the validity or 'trustworthiness' of the devised questions, the SEN math specialist reviewed these in terms of their appropriateness, relevance, and terminology, and confirmed the validity of the storybook.
+To increase the validity or "trustworthiness" of the devised questions, the SEN math specialist reviewed them in terms of their appropriateness, relevance, and terminology, and confirmed the validity of the storybook.